Affinage

 Synthesis pass · forward-looking unresolved questions

-• No full-length RAF1 structure available
+• No full-length active RAF1 structure in the corpus

 Mechanism profile